Actively Recruiting

 - Active or chronic infections

-- Smoking or tobacco use within the past 12 months
+- Smoking or tobacco use in the past 12 months

-- Severe low bone mass or osteoporosis with hip or spine T-score less than -2.0
+- Severe low bone density or osteoporosis (hip or spine T-score below -2.0)

 - History of breast cancer or other estrogen-dependent tumors